Darien Civic Engagement Project

 • Must be a current Rutgers University–New Brunswick undergraduate student

-• Must be available to attend in-person events both on and off-campus
+• Must be available to attend in-person events on campus

 • Interest in encouraging civic skill building in young people